lsst-sitcom/sciunit_photocalib/notebooks/ComCam/README.md

 Note these notebok are under the coontrol of a pre-commit hook.
-Theycannot render images on github.
+They cannot render images on github.

 ## Notebook showing the images and the focal plane image